bradwindy/reminderplus/README.md

 ## License

-Copyright (C) Bradley Windybank - All Rights Reserved .Unauthorized copying of this file, via any medium is strictly prohibited.
+Copyright (C) Bradley Windybank - All Rights Reserved.
+Unauthorized copying of this file, via any medium is strictly prohibited.
 This code is Proprietary and confidential.
 Written by Bradley Windybank <trykryda@gmail.com>, 2019.

 ## Acknowledgments